harveybarnhard/smoov/README.md

 ## Setup

-Installation of this package is most easily performed by running the following line of code.
+It's easiest to install this package by running the following line of code in the R console.

 ```r
 devtools::install_github("harveybarnhard/smoov")